clydemcqueen/ardusub_log_tools/README.md

 There are quite a few TODOs in the code.

 There are a lot of small tools.
 Some of these may be combined.

+Possible future tools or capabilities:
+* Combine multiple telementry (tlog) files to produce a single telemetry log for a dive
+* Combine multiple dataflash (.BIN) files to produce a single dataflash log for a dive
+* Open Ping Sonar log (.bin) files
+* Join telemetry, dataflash and ping sonar log files together
+* Clip log files to 'interesting' segments based on timestamps or other markers
+* Add 'theory of operation' documents describing important subsystems, e.g. WL UGPS